International Day of The Girl

 My mom kept encouraging me to join my high school’s robotics team.
 The team had 36 members, and when I joined, I was one of five girls, so it was really daunting.
 I'm Puerto Rican and Nigerian, so I was one of the only ones who looked like me, and I thought, "I don't know how to code; I didn't use any of these tools."
 It was scary, and I felt like I was on the outside looking in since it was mostly the guys taking care of actual programming, building the robots, and everyone else organizing a toolbox or cleaning up.

 I decided I wanted to do more.
-I was a part of where we had six weeks to build a robot.
+I was a part of FIRST Robotics, a competition where we had six weeks to build a robot.
 There are no instructions; you have guidelines (like the robot can't exceed this height or weight), and there are different game challenges where we had to build a robot to fit the challenge.
 For three days we competed at the Jacob Javits Center with teams from China, Australia, and all over the world.
 There was an all-women's team I met there, and I talked to them, and I thought, "I can do this!"
 So I went on YouTube to teach myself how to code and the basics of electrical engineering.
 For example, the robot has wheels to turn - How do I do that?
 What wires do I connect?

 I was able to apply the knowledge that I learned through the screen slowly but surely, and when I left high school, I was leading the programming and electric department.
 That was my first introduction to tech, and it made me realize I love creative problem solving and hands-on learning.